 So how exactly does gluten lead to chronic illness?
 Let’s take a deeper look at why gluten is so harmful to your health.

 The new proteins that are present in our modern hybridized wheat and were not found in our ancestors’ wheat are highly inflammatory, especially in the large quantities that we eat today.
 Our bodies simply have not had time to evolve properly to digest these gluten-dense forms of wheat and the result is a state of chronic ongoing inflammation.
 This chronic inflammation can affect your skin, your sleep, your mood, and set you on the path to autoimmunity.

-That’s because as your immune system becomes overly stressed as the inflammation just keeps on coming with each bite of bagel, pretzel, or even whole wheat pasta, it can begin to malfunction.
-The result is that your immune system begins to misfire, attacking your body’s own tissues as it tries desperately to combat the sources of inflammation.
+That’s because your immune system becomes overly stressed as the inflammation just keeps on coming with each bite of bagel, pretzel, or even whole wheat pasta.
+It can begin to malfunction!
+The result is that your immune system begins to misfire.
+It begins attacking your body’s own tissues as it tries desperately to combat the sources of inflammation.

 However, gluten doesn’t just cause inflammation from its own proteins, it adds fuel to the fire by opening the door for other inflammatory agents to wreck your health as well.
 Allow me to explain.

 When you eat gluten, it travels to your small intestine where it triggers the release of zonulin.
 Zonulin is a chemical that signals the tight junctions of your intestinal wall to open up, creating intestinal permeability—otherwise known as leaky gut.2